News · Cataract pathways · Updated May 2026

 • Consultant credentials — UK GMC-registered consultant ophthalmologist (specialist register); FRCOphth or equivalent; cataract or refractive subspecialty fellowship; NOD-audited primary cataract surgical outcomes published.

-• Biometry equipment — Optical biometry on IOL Master 700, Argos or Lenstar (not just A-scan ultrasound); Pentacam or Galilei corneal tomography for premium IOL planning.
+• Biometry equipment — optical biometry on IOL Master 700, Argos or Lenstar (not just A-scan ultrasound); Pentacam or Galilei corneal tomography for premium IOL planning.

-• IOL menu — Access to the major monofocal, toric, EDOF and trifocal lens platforms; honest discussion of which IOL is right for you (not the most expensive).
+• IOL menu — access to the major monofocal, toric, EDOF and trifocal lens platforms; honest discussion of which IOL is right for you (not the most expensive).

-• Written all-inclusive quotation — Single price covering biometry, IOL, surgery, drops, follow-up; no surprise add-ons.
+• Written all-inclusive quotation — single price covering biometry, IOL, surgery, drops, follow-up; no surprise add-ons.

 • YAG capsulotomy guarantee — 12–24-month coverage if PCO develops, ideally included.

-• Refractive enhancement policy — If a premium IOL leaves residual refractive error, what is the policy on a touch-up at 6 months?
+• Refractive enhancement policy — if a premium IOL leaves residual refractive error, what is the policy on a touch-up at 6 months?

-• Geography — You will need 4–6 visits over 2–3 months; choose a clinic within 60–90 minutes of home.
+• Geography — you will need 4–6 visits over 2–3 months; choose a clinic within 60–90 minutes of home.

 NHS vs private cataract surgery in 2026